markdown-to-latex/boilerplate/src/md/main.md

 # Введение

-cert-manager was originally created by Jetstack and was then donated to the CNCF Sandbox.
+Cert-manager was originally created by Jetstack and was then donated to the CNCF Sandbox.
 Jetstack remain the primary maintainers of the project and sponsors most of its development.

 Jetstack is a company focused on helping businesses build and operate modern cloud